JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 * [server](predefined-build-parameters.md#Server+Build+Properties) and [reference](predefined-build-parameters.md#Configuration+Parameters) predefined properties;
 * properties defined on the __Build Configuration Settings | Parameters__ page.

-For example, a VCS revision number can be specified as `%build.vcs.number%`.
+For example, a VCS revision number can be specified as `%\build.vcs.number%`.

 ## Using Build Parameters in Build Scripts